Skip to content

 We’ve all had those moments we wish we could take back… the mistakes we replay in our minds, the comments we overthink, the situations we carry a little too long.
 One of the best leadership lessons I’ve heard didn’t come from a business book or conference.
 It came from a tv show on Apple TV, Ted Lasso.

-There’s a moment when Sam makes a mistake on the field, and Ted calls him over and says:
+There’s a moment when Sam makes a mistake on the field, and Ted walks over and says:

 Simple and unexpectedly brilliant.